Distinguished Alumnus Nicholas Ferroni, LC’03, Mentors by Shining a Light on History

 Ferroni, a former actor turned teacher, writer and host, was recently named one of the 100 most influential people in America for his commitment to education reform as well as developing a “Teach the Truth” campaign to incorporate more minority figures and groups into the high school social studies curriculum.

-He also is a regular blogger for The Huffington Post, writing about education, diversity and his pride in New Jersey, among other issues.
+He has written for HuffPost about education, diversity, and his pride in New Jersey, among other issues.

 Ferroni has said that since he can’t do history, he teaches it.